lambdaclass/cairo_native/docs/src/mlir_post.md

 Let's change the tune again.

+A similar story has been playing out in the area of cryptography applied to blockchains.
+New techniques have been discovered, older ones have matured, Zero Knowledge Proof systems are the future.
+The more established blockchains have walked the path of offloading as much hashing as possible to GPUs and later ASICs (fating us mere mortals to scrabbling for the crumbs or resigned to playing emacs tetris on my Raspberry Pi)

+..., codegen infrastructure has also become relevant.

+But it is this last area, ZKP, which I believe brings fresh winds of change.

-A similar story has been playing out in the area of cryptography applied to blockchains: as new techniques have been discovered, and older ones matured, the are of Zero Knowledge Proofs has exploded. type systems, virtual machines, and intermediate representations are some of the tools that have been brought to bear in the struggle to produce software products that transport guarantees to execution layers.
+wtype systems, virtual machines, and intermediate representations are some of the tools that have been brought to bear in the struggle to produce software products that transport guarantees to execution layers.

-Virtual machines have been designed to provide computational guarantees about the programs they run.
+Virtual machines have been designed to provide computational guarantees about the programs they run. miden, starkvm, among others

 Type systems help in producing code that has properties the tools can reason about, such as termination or bounded resource consumption of transaction fees.